Xila-Project/Old_core/Documentation/source/_build/html/_sources/index.rst.txt

 Xila is an operating system for embedded devices.

-This documentation describes how to use, developp and contribute to the project.
+This documentation describes how to use, develop and contribute to the project.

 Contents
 ========